Ovo Energy Reviews - is it 100% green?

 Energy Switch Guarantee

-OVO are registered with the UK’s Energy Switch Guarantee scheme which ensures customers can change their energy suppliers quickly and hassle-free.
+Ovo is registered with the UK’s Energy Switch Guarantee scheme which ensures customers can change their energy suppliers quickly and hassle-free.

 - The switch will take no longer than 21 days